QCaudron/repeater_roundabout/assets/templates/repeaters.md

 <div id="spectra"></div>

+*The band plans above show repeater output frequencies in <span style="color: blue">BLUE</span> and their input frequencies in <span style="color: red">RED</span>.
+Hover your mouse over the band to display the repeater information for each displayed frequency.*

 The following repeaters are participating in the Repeater Roundabout.
 Please ensure you **do not interfere** with the repeater's normal operation, including regular nets.

 Get started by [programming your radio](/files), and check out the repeaters' locations on the [repeater map](/map).